mricon/b4/docs/contributor/send.rst

 .. note::

-   Even if you opt to use the web submission endpoint, you still need a valid email address for participating in decentralized development -- you will need it to take part in discussions and for sending and receiving code review feedback.
+   Even if you opt to use the web submission endpoint, you still need a valid email account for participating in decentralized development -- you will need it to take part in discussions and for sending and receiving code review feedback.